Raskulchik/Rule34Downloader/README.md

 ## Next step in terminal with examples
 All files saving in directory with code in the another directory with tags (like project - main.py {your tags} )

-# Btw im not english, i only learn it :P
+# Btw im not english, i only learning it :P